Samuel Adams Darcy: 1934: San Francisco Waterfront Strike

-Also in 1934, Darcy argued within the Party's central committee to unite in a common front with Upton Sinclair's movement "End Poverty in California" (EPIC).
+Also in 1934, Darcy argued within the Party's central committee to unite in a common front with Upton Sinclair's "End Poverty in California" (EPIC) movement.
 The Party refused and instead directed Darcy to run for governor of California as the Party's candidate.
+His wishes would later be realized with the foundation of the United Labor Party in the 1935 San Francisco mayoral election.

 Further Party years

 From 1935 to 1938, he traveled to Moscow, where he took part in the 7th congress Communist International then became the US party's representative on the Anglo-American Secretariat.

 In 1938, he became the Party's National Education Director as well as committee representative for the Party's Minnesota-Wisconsin-Dakotas district.

 In 1938–39, the Party demoted him from full Central Committee member to alternate.

 From 1939 to 1944, he served as head of Eastern Pennsylvania, the Party's fourth largest district.
 Involved heavily in electoral work, he supported Party efforts to defeat the 1943 Democratic nominee for mayor of Philadelphia, William Christian Bullitt Jr. (Bullitt had been Roosevelt's first ambassador to the USSR, 1933–1936, by the end of which time he had become anti-communist.)